rust-lang/book/second-edition/src/ch12-06-writing-to-stderr-instead-of-stdout.md

-## Writing Error Messages to `stderr` Instead of `stdout`
+## Writing Error Messages to Standard Error Instead of Standard Output

 At the moment we’re writing all of our output to the terminal with the `println!` function.
-Most terminals provide two kinds of output: *standard output* for general information, and *standard error* for error messages.
+Most terminals provide two kinds of output: *standard output* for general information (sometimes abbreviated as `stdout` in code), and *standard error* for error messages (`stderr`).
 This distinction enables users to choose whether to direct a the successful output of a program to a file but still print error messages to the screen.

 The `println!` function is only capable of printing to standard output, though, so we have to use something else in order to print to standard error.